mydumper/mydumper_docs/installing.rst

 Built packages
 ^^^^^^^^^^^^^^

-We build packages for multiple distributions that can be found in the `release section <https://github.com/mydumper/mydumper/releases>`_ of MyDumper
+Packages for multiple distributions can be found in the `release section <https://github.com/mydumper/mydumper/releases>`_ of MyDumper

 APT
 ^^^

-You need to import the key.

 In releases older than Debian 12 and Ubuntu 22.04, /etc/apt/keyrings does not exist by default.
-It SHOULD be created with permissions 0755 if it is needed and does not already exist.
+Hence, it must be created with permissions 0755.

 .. code-block::  bash